apache/mesos/docs/reservation.md

 Information about the reserved resources at each slave in the cluster can be found by querying the [/slaves](endpoints/master/slaves.md) master endpoint (under the `reserved_resources_full` key).

+The same information can also be found in the [/state](endpoints/slave/state.md) endpoint on the agent (under the `reserved_resources_full` key).
+The agent endpoint is useful to confirm if a reservation has been propagated to the agent (which can fail in the event of network partition or master/agent restarts).